HighEntropyCat/AI-Alignment-Through-Poetry/case_01_technical_appendix_en.md

 - Based on a single model (G model)
 - Requires high-order complex interaction capability
 - **Effect strongly correlated with user quality**
+- **This repository documents phenomenological experiments aimed at proposing hypotheses and intervention paradigms, rather than providing statistical conclusions.
+We welcome rigorous collaborative verification.**

 *This technical appendix serves as supplementary material to the main report: "Carbon-Silicon Deep Alignment Experiment in Asymmetric Semantic Environment".*
 *Return to main case: [Click here](case-01-snow-leopard-G-en.md)*